 Tredan’s Bane explores the magical politics between two rival factions: the Enchanters and the Churchies.

 In Sye, magical power has been formally split between the two camps.
 Enchanters create magical essence that all persons (and many creatures, such as dragonettes) need for survival.
+The Church magicians see to the matters of moral living, marriage magic, orphans, hospitals, ghosts, and the afterlife.

 The Fields of Yalu